d-buckner/p2piano/README.md

 npm run dev        # Start development environment
 ```

-Access the application at `http://localhost:5173`
+The application will be available at `http://localhost:5173`

 ## Architecture